 Loads and links the dynamic driver Name.
 Path is a file path to the directory containing the driver.
 Name must be a sharable object/dynamic library.
-Two drivers with different Paths cannot be loaded under the same name.
-The number of dynamically loadable drivers is limited by the size of driver\tab in driver\tab.c.
+Two drivers with different Path parameters cannot be loaded under the same name.
+The Name is a string or atom containing at least one character.